remram44/knock/README.md

 its server process on the other side via SSH.

-Knock is capable of testing remote ports from the local side but also local ports from the remote side; simply prefix the port of port range with a '-'.
+Knock is capable of testing remote ports from the local side but also local ports from the remote side; simply prefix the port or port range with a '-'.

 # Example